 Not to mention that said earworms are often played in teenage/adult clubs in Belgium.

 Another good example from the creator Studio 100 (the same ones who were responsible for Kabouter Plop above) would be Samson en Gert.
-Although the show was mainly made with kids in mind the adult setting and sitcom-like scenario's also attracted pretty much everyone who was not in the intended demographic and started becoming one of the more adult oriented programs on the channels it aired.
+Although the show was mainly made with kids in mind, the adult setting and sitcom-like scenarios also attracted pretty much everyone who was not in the intended demographic and started becoming one of the more adult-oriented programs on the channels where it aired.

 The British teen drama Skins has multigenerational appeal thanks to its excellent writing and acting.
 In fact, adult fans probably outnumber teen fans outside of Britain.

 Wishbone was aimed towards kids seven to fourteen, but it gained a lot of popularity from teenagers and adults, as well as many literature fans.

 Horrible Histories, the live-action adaptation of the classic kiddies' history series, airs on the British equivalent of PBS Kids and is theoretically aimed at 6 to 12-year-olds... which in practice hasn't stopped the show's writers and performers from slyly directing it squarely at older teens/adults, who've responded in droves.

 MTV's Teen Wolf has attracted a not insignificant adult gay following.
 Considering how much time the many attractive guys on the show spend shirtless, and the show's casual inclusion of a gay character and gay themes into some of its episodes, this may not be entirely unintentional.

 The CBC has a significant American audience, thanks to the Canadian population living for the most part near the U.S. border.
 CBC stations can be picked up over the air in most cities bordering Canada, and the CBC is even carried on some cable systems in markets near the Canadian border.